• Skip to primary navigation

 Maple Pecan Quinoa Granola: Follow the same recipe, but instead of the honey, use maple syrup.
 Use pecans instead of almonds and skip the dried fruit.

 Apple Cinnamon Quinoa Granola: This would work best with dried apples, so I would either use the dried apples or make a cinnamon quinoa granola and dice fresh apples when serving.
-You would still follow the same recipe, but add in about ¼-½ tsp of ground cinnamon before you PC the quinoa.
+You would still follow the same recipe, but add in about ¼-½ teaspoon of ground cinnamon before you PC the quinoa.
 Less is more with cinnamon, if you add too much it can be overpowering.

 There are tons of other types of quinoa granola you can make, so get creative, have fun and make it delicious!
 Please let me know what flavors you come up with!